Loading...

 Pool/spa contractor license renewal requirements vary by state.
 Continuing education may be required in some states to maintain your license.
 CPO (Certified Pool/Spa Operator) certification must be renewed every 5 years through the Pool & Hot Tub Alliance.
 Always verify current renewal requirements and deadlines with your state licensing authority to avoid lapses.

-Hawaii has a C-57a Swimming Pool Contractor classification.
+Hawaii has a C-57a Swimming Pool Contractor classification as a specialty subcategory within its general contractor licensing system.
+Whether this constitutes a truly standalone pool-specific license vs. a general contractor subcategory needs verification.
 The island geography and tropical climate create year-round demand for pool construction and maintenance.

 All commercial pools must comply with the Virginia Graeme Baker Pool and Spa Safety Act (VGB Act), a federal law governing drain entrapment prevention and pool/spa safety.